A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Comparison with Existing Frameworks

 \subsection{sklearn API design}

-Buitinck et al. (\citeproc{ref-buitinck2013sklearn}{2013}) formalized the fit/predict/transform protocol that sklearn standardized.
-The protocol is duck-typed typestate: calling \texttt{predict} before \texttt{fit} raises a \texttt{NotFittedError}, not a type error.
-The grammar makes this typestate explicit and extends it: \texttt{fit} requires partition-tagged data (not just any array), \texttt{evaluate} rejects test-tagged data, and \texttt{assess} fires once per holdout.
-The sklearn protocol enforces one state transition (unfitted → fitted); the grammar enforces a multi-state chain (untagged → partitioned → {[}prepared \textbar{} rotated{]} → fitted → evaluated → assessed).
-The contribution is not replacing sklearn's protocol but extending the typestate chain to cover the full assessment lifecycle that sklearn currently leaves ungoverned.
+Buitinck et al. (\citeproc{ref-buitinck2013sklearn}{2013}) formalized the fit/predict/transform protocol that sklearn standardized as a duck-typed typestate.
+The grammar extends this chain: sklearn enforces one transition (unfitted → fitted); the grammar enforces a multi-state chain (untagged → partitioned → fitted → assessed) covering the full assessment lifecycle, with an explicit \texttt{NotFittedError}-style guard at every primitive boundary.